morrisjdev/Linq4JS/README.md

 ### Any

-Tests if any item is in the array and if set matches the filter
+Tests if any item is in the array and if a filter is set if any item of the array matches the filter

 ```javascript
 var array = ["item1", "item2", "item3", "item4", "no"];